Attendance Allowance - How much Attendance Allowance will I get?

 You can spend Attendance Allowance as you want.
 You do not have to spend it on someone looking after you.

-If you or your partner receives Attendance Allowance, you will be exempt from the Benefit Cap which limits the total amount in some benefits that working-age people can receive.
+If you or your partner receive Attendance Allowance, you will be exempt from the Benefit Cap which limits the total amount in some benefits that working-age people can receive.

 How will I be paid Attendance Allowance?

-Attendance Allowance will be paid directly into your bank, building society or Post Office account or by Simple Payment if you are unable to open or manage one of these or a similar account.
+Attendance Allowance will be paid directly into your bank or building society account, or by Payment Exception Service if you are unable to open or manage one of these or a similar account.

 Attendance Allowance is usually paid every four weeks.